Respiratory symptoms got you breathless? Try our Equine Respiratory Panel -- we test for 7 respiratory bacteria and viruses from 1 swab!

 Magnuson, R.J., Triantis, J., Rodriguez, L.L., Perkins, A., Meredith, C.O., Beaty, B., McCluskey, B., and Salman M. (2003) A single-tube multiplex reverse transcription-polymerase chain reaction for detection and differentiation of vesicular stomatitis Indiana 1 and New Jersey viruses in insects.
 J. Vet.
 Diagn.
 Invest.
 15:561-567.

-Specimen requirements: 1 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or lesion swab, nasal wash, nasopharyngeal swab or tissue, shipped overnight at room temperature; or 1 ml tissue, shipped frozen.
+Specimen requirements: 0.2 ml whole blood in EDTA (purple top) tube, or lesion swab or nasopharyngeal swab, or 0.2 ml nasal wash, or 0.2 ml fresh or frozen tissue.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.